CameronD17/thecajuwedding/pages/en/order-of-the-day.md

 # General Information

+## Dogs

-- Dogs are welcome (and encouraged)!
-Please do let us know if you're bringing any +4 paws though :)
+Dogs are welcome to join us (and are heavily encouraged)!
+Please do let us know if you're bringing any +4 paws though so we know what to expect.

+## When To Arrive

-- Arrival time on the Friday is from 5pm, or if you're coming to us on the Saturday, then please arrive for 12:30
+If you're staying on-site at Boreland, check-in opens at 4pm, and the party starts at 5pm.
+If you're coming to us on the Saturday, then please arrive for 12:30.

+## Dress Code
+- Friday: Smart-casual - it doesn't have to be your Sunday best, but it's also still a wedding, so nae onesies.
+- Saturday: Formal / national dress please!
+No T-Rex costumes this time (Júlia made me write that, wear a T-Rex costume if you want!)

 # Timeline